 Camera – A versatile set-up that’s great for the price

 The Motorola G8 Power has a total of four rear cameras: a 16-megapixel main camera, an 8-megapixel telephoto lens, an 8-megapixel ultrawide lens, and a 2-megapixel depth sensor.
-This is an excellent variety of snappers for a phone that costs just over £200, but how do they perform?

 The main camera generally takes pleasing pictures such as the one above.
 Colours are naturalistic and accurate rather than overblown, and detail is decent though not great.
 However, you can see that not all the fruit is in sharp focus in this image.